 All the buses in this “station” were of the natural air conditioning variety – i.e. they have windows that open and curtains.

 This bus journey between Granada and Managua takes about 60-75 minutes and takes you into the UCA bus station Managua.
 It’s pronounced ooka.
 UCA Managua bus terminal really is just a series of shacks along the side of the road.
-This is the location where you take the Managua to Granada bus from.
+This is also the location where you take the Managua to Granada bus from.

 Managua to Leon Bus